wesnolte/jOrgChart/readme.markdown

 	</li>
 	</ul>

-If you want a sub-tree to start off hiden, just add `class="collapsed"` to a list item (`<li>`).
+If you want a sub-tree to start off hidden, just add `class="collapsed"` to a list item (`<li>`).
 That list item will appear, but everything below it won't.
 For example:

 	<ul id="org" style="display:none">
       <li>Food: